Detailed Guide forMedical and Clinical Laboratory Technologists in California

 Projections of Employment

-In California, the number of Medical and Clinical Laboratory Technologists is expected to grow slower than average growth rate for all occupations.
-Jobs for Medical and Clinical Laboratory Technologists are expected to increase by 11.7 percent, or 1,200 jobs between 2012 and 2022.
+In California, the number of Medical and Clinical Laboratory Technologists is expected to grow faster than average growth rate for all occupations.
+Jobs for Medical and Clinical Laboratory Technologists are expected to increase by 19.4 percent, or 2,100 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|